selectallraghav/scheduling-agent/DARWIN_API_FIELDS.md

 ## Implementation Notes

-- The `TalentRecruitClient` now uses Darwin API as the primary data source
+- The `TalentRecruitClient` uses Darwinbox API as the primary data source
 - Recruiter information is no longer available (removed from code)
 - Missing fields (email, role, etc.) are generated with defaults
 - Manager information is extracted from Darwin API fields